trr-official/abapunit2junit/README.md

 Run index.js

 # Contribute
-Fork the repository, make your change and submit a pull request
+Fork the repository, make your change and submit a pull request.